IceQ1337/LiveGameRequest_Discord/README.md

 Currently, the bot allows only one operation at a time and logs in and out of Steam for every single request.
 A much better approach would be logging into Steam once and just refreshing the game coordinator connection if needed.

-This is an old project requested by a customer.
-The code was written relatively quickly and is pretty bad in some places.
+This is an old project requested by a customer and the code was written relatively quickly and is pretty bad in some places.
 I made this project public because I had the code just lying around.

 ## Preview
 ![Preview Image](https://github.com/IceQ1337/LiveGameRequest_Discord/raw/master/preview.png)